EMDK/docs/edge/source/api/DiagnosticParamId.md

 ###ALL

-Gets all the diagnostics parameter including manufacturing date.
+Gets all the diagnostics parameter including Time since Reboot.

 **Type:**